kmdouglass/mm-kmd/Notes/micro-manager_windows_build.md

   Studio (v140)** and **8.1**, respectively.
 - See [https://github.com/kmdouglass/mm-kmd/blob/master/Notes/upgrade_to_vs2015.PNG](https://github.com/kmdouglass/mm-kmd/blob/master/Notes/upgrade_to_vs2015.PNG) for the message that appeared when I first loaded the Micro-manager solution in VS2015.
 - After having installed VS2015 on one machine, I was unable to load the projects defined in `micromanager.sln`.
 I received an error stating that `C:\Program Files (x86)\MSBuild\Microscoft.Cpp\v4.0\Microsoft.Cpp.props` was not found.
 To fix this, I installed the Visual C++ 2010 compiler fix at https://www.microsoft.com/en-us/download/details.aspx?id=4422.
 - You might also receive an **Unknown compiler** warning when building  a project.
-This is best the version of Boost in the 3rdpartypublic repository is quite old.
+This is because the version of Boost in the 3rdpartypublic repository is quite old and can't be compiled with VS2015.
 See https://stackoverflow.com/questions/47004187/visual-studio-unknown-compiler-version-after-upgrading for more information.
+I downloaded and installed Boost 1.67 msvc-14.0-64 from https://sourceforge.net/projects/boost/files/boost-binaries/1.67.0/.

 ## Download and install the software